Canada's first Railway Tunnel

 No visit to Eastern Ontario would be complete without a cruise of the world-famous 1000 Islands!

 Rob, Joe and Laura are the founders of King’s Lock Craft Distillery.
-We created the company on the basis that distilling spirits in small batches in a pot still creates a spirit that has more body, flavor and less conjugers than other methods.
+We created the company on the basis that distilling spirits in small batches in a pot still creates a spirit that has more body, flavour and less conjugers than other methods.